Codex Boturini: History

 The date of Boturini Codex's creation is unknown, but the codex had to have been made in the early 16th century AD in the Basin of Mexico.
 It was assumed by scholars of the 18th and 19th centuries that the codex, because of its style, was pre-Conquest.
 This began to be contested in the mid-20th century by such scholars as Donald Robertson.
 He argued that the dating glyphs, grouped and "edited", made it of Colonial make, as pre-Conquest dating glyphs would be in a continuous horizontal stream, like that of the Codex Mexicanus.
 Historian Pablo Escalante also suggested a post-Colonial manufacture, citing the lack of color and simpleness of the humans in the codex.
 These choices in style indicate, but do not prove, that the Boturini Codex was produced during or just after the Conquest.
 Its material and stylistic composition closely match Peter Martyr d'Anghiera's descriptions of the first codices that arrived from the New World.

 Scholar Arthur Miller, studying the pre-Conquest Nuttall Codex, described a manufacture very similar to that of the Boturini Codex.

 Early European descriptions of the Boturini Codex describe it as being made of agave paper, but later studies found the codex's paper to be amate.
 Both are pre-Conquest, the latter being common before the establishment of European paper mills.

-The Boturini Codex became part of the eponymous Lorenzo Boturini Benaduci during his time in the Viceroyalty of New Spain, from March 1736 to 31 January 1743.
+The Boturini Codex became part of the library of the eponymous Lorenzo Boturini Benaduci during his time in the Viceroyalty of New Spain, from March 1736 to 31 January 1743.
 He began cataloging his collection while in prison with a manuscript dated to 15 July 1743, then produced a second by order of the Viceroy later that year.
 Two more catalogs of Boturini's collections were made by the Viceroyalty in 1745 and Boturini himself the next year, which lists the Boturini Codex as its first item.
 The codex continued to appear in indexes of Boturini's collection as it moved around Mexico until 1823.
 William Bullock, an English traveler and collector, took the codex under dubious conditions to London and there included it in an exhibition on Mexico on 8 April 1824.
 Once the exhibition was closed, Bullock returned the codex to Mexico, though the circumstances of that return are unknown.
 The codex was much changed at this time; Bullock printed and attached a label to present final folio, and it seems that the final folios were lost between the years 1804 and 1824.
 At some point, gold paint was added to the edges of the codex.

 Once back in Mexico, the Boturini Codex and the rest of the treasury's collection of antiquities was turned over to the newly-formed National Museum.
 That institution, now the National Museum of Anthropology, continues to house and display the codex as Manuscript 35-38.
 In 2015, a digitized version of the codex was made available online by the National Museum.